kapilt/juju-digitalocean/README.rst

 ---------------------------

 This package provides a cli plugin for juju that allows for cli based provisioning of machines on digital ocean.
+I like to call it JuDo :-)

 Digital ocean is linux vps provider utilizing kvm and ssd across multiple data centers at a very competitive price with hourly billing.